wearedevx/keystone/docs/README.md

 $ ks push PATH_TO_FILE
 ```

-Pushing files for the first time will add it to your environment.
-Once added, it will be tracked by keystone.
+Pushing files for the first time will add them to your environment.
+Once added, they will be tracked by keystone.
 To push modified tracked files:
 `$ ks push`